openAFT/adaptfx/MANUAL.md

 	},
 'settings':
     {
-    'dose_stepsize': 0.1,
+    'dose_stepsize': 0.5,
-    'state_stepsize': 1,
+    'state_stepsize': 0.5,
     'sf_low': 0,
     'sf_high': 1.7,
     'sf_stepsize': 0.01,
-    'sf_prob_threshold': 1e-5
+    'sf_prob_threshold': 1e-5,
+    'plot_policy': 0
     }
 }
 ```
-This dictionary is called in the CLI as:
+This dictionary stored in a `.txt` file can be called in with the CLI as:

 ```
 $ aft -f <instruction_file>